 If you want an ultra-premium card that confers some of the world’s best travel and lifestyle benefits at all costs, the Centurion card could be a good fit for you.

+For most of us, though, the Amex Platinum card actually makes more sense, because you can get most of the same perks for a lower price.
 Even though the card’s fees are hefty, there are tons of benefits and perks that you can take advantage of to make it a lifelong keeper!

 The information regarding the Centurion® Card from American Express, Business Centurion® Card from American Express, and Corporate Centurion® Card from American Express was independently collected by Upgraded Points and not provided by the issuer.